-Samuel Kolawole is a Past-President of Chartered Secretaries and Administrators of Nigeria (ICSAN), Nigerian Publishers Association (NPA), Past-Chairman, Nigeria Book Fair Trust (NBFT).
-Currently, he is the Chairman, African Publishers Network (APNET) and Vice President, (West) of Manufacturers Association of Nigeria and the immediate Past President of the Rotary Club of Ibadan - Jericho Metro.
+Samuel Kolawole is a Past-President of the Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN), Nigerian Publishers Association (NPA), Past-Chairman, Nigeria Book Fair Trust (NBFT).
+Immediate Past Chairman, African Publishers Network (APNET), the current National Vice President, (Small and Medium Scale Industries) of Manufacturers Association of Nigeria and a Past President of the Rotary Club of Ibadan - Jericho Metro.